muneeb-shafique/Passwords-Manager/README.md

     <h2>Conclusion</h2>
     <p>
       The Secure Password Manager System provides a professional and intuitive solution for managing your online credentials.
-      With strong encryption and a simple design, you can be confident that your data is both secure and accessible.
+      With strong encryption, a user-friendly interface, and a real-time password strength checker, you can be confident that your data is both secure and accessible.
     </p>
     <p>
       Explore, contribute, and enjoy enhanced security for all your password management needs.